Mesophotic and Deep Benthic Communities Restoration

 The largest offshore oil spill in U.S. history, the Deepwater Horizon incident dealt a heavy blow to the Gulf of Mexico’s natural resources and economy.
 It also required an unprecedented response effort.
 Teams worked to collect, disperse, and remove the oil to reduce harm to people and the ecosystem, which provides many services for the region.

-The Deepwater Horizon oil spill harmed more than 770 square miles of deep benthic habitat (an area about half the size of Rhode Island) and 4 square miles of mesophotic habitat.
+The Deepwater Horizon oil spill harmed more than 770 square miles of deep-sea habitat (an area about half the size of Rhode Island).
+This includes areas surrounding the wellhead and parts of the Pinnacles mesophotic reef complex, located at the edge of the continental shelf in the northern Gulf of Mexico.
 Among other impacts, seafloor-dwelling organisms suffered from oil toxicity and were smothered with drilling sediments.
 The oil contaminated seafloor habitat and the marine food web.

 Planning for Restoration